 - A Whistle;

 Step 2.
-At the compulsory pre event race briefing (if not before), organisers will notify competitors if the compulsory gear rating for the event will be a LEVEL ONE or LEVEL TWO.
+At the compulsory pre event briefing (if not before), organisers will notify competitors if the compulsory gear rating for the event will be a LEVEL ONE or LEVEL TWO.

-A LEVEL ONE event means all compulsory gear shown at pre race registration needs to be taken on your Goat journey but you can make your own decision as to what compulsory gear you will wear on the start line and what compulsory gear you will carry in your pack.
+A LEVEL ONE event means all compulsory gear shown at pre event registration needs to be taken on your Goat journey but you can make your own decision as to what compulsory gear you will wear on the start line and what compulsory gear you will carry in your pack.

 Step 3.
 Random spot checks will also be conducted prior to the start to ensure compliance.
 Competitors showing non compliance will have their race number and transponder taken from them and will not be permitted to start the event.